jacobaparker/PRET/README.md

   * Plot the results of model estimation and the bootstrapping procedure
   * Perform estimation and/or bootstrapping procedure with multiple models for one or more datasets

+## License ##
+  PRET is a free of charge, open source toolbox distributed under the GNU General Public License version 3.

 ## Functions ##
 Function | Description
 ---------|------------